-January is here.
+Summer is almost here.
 This means every gym is offering some sort of deal.
-Every diet plan is pushing their program.
-January means after 3 months of pushing candy, cakes, and overindulgence – now you are fat and you should be ashamed.
+Every diet plan is pushing a program.
+Spring means that months of pushing candy, cakes, and overindulgence – now you are fat and you should be ashamed.

 I will not be told that my body isn't good enough.
-I will not be fat shamed by commercials trying to get me to believe that now that the new year is here, I need to suddenly change my evil ways.
+I will not be fat shamed by commercials trying to get me to believe that now that the warm weather is here, I need to suddenly change my evil ways.
 NO.

 Here is what I am doing instead and I hope you'll join me.

 “I can't get my fat ass in those cute dresses.
 I'll stick to sweatpants.”

 I've actually said that.
 Out loud.
 And I thought it was funny.
 It isn't.
 When you talk to yourself poorly or talk about your body like that.
 You are tearing apart your own self-esteem.

 You would never say those words to your daughter, your son, your best friend.
 Why would you say things like that about yourself?

 This year I am promising myself that I will do my best to talk nicer about my body.
 I will forgive myself for things that I just can't change… yet.